Arthur Louis Aaron: Early life and wartime service

 Aaron was a native of Leeds, Yorkshire, and was educated at Roundhay School and Leeds School of Architecture.
-When the Second World War started in 1939, Aaron joined the Air Training Corps squadron at Leeds University.
+When the Second World War started in 1939, Aaron joined the University Air Squadron squadron at Leeds University.
 The following year he volunteered to train as aircrew in the Royal Air Force.
 He trained as a pilot in the United States at No. 1 British Flying Training School at Terrell Municipal Airport in Terrell, Texas.
 Aaron completed his pilot training on 15 September 1941 and returned to England to train at an Operation Conversion Unit before he joined No. 218 (Gold Coast) Squadron RAF, flying Short Stirling heavy bombers from RAF Downham Market.

 His first operational sortie was a mining sortie in the Bay of Biscay, but he was soon flying missions over Germany.
 On one sortie, his Stirling was badly damaged, but he completed his bombing run and returned to England.
 His actions were rewarded with a Distinguished Flying Medal.